 All in all, Planable is the best reasonably-priced ContentCal alternative for teams who are looking for that extra layer of security and collaboration seamlessness.

-- Drag & drop content calendar to plan content and campaigns in advance.
+- Calendar: drag and drop to plan content and campaigns in a sleek content calendar in advance.

-- The ability to schedule/approve posts in bulk with List View.
+- Bulk scheduling: schedule and approve posts in bulk with List View.

 - No analytics.